 Shopping around for a loan or new credit?
 Once you’re ready to start applying, there’s one major detail you’ll want to keep top of mind: your credit score.
+Today, there are two types of credit scores that show lenders your creditworthiness – FICO vs VantageScore.
+Both credit scoring models have their own unique variations and data-gathering methods, so it’s common to see two slightly different scores depending on where you look.

 Your credit score gives lenders an idea of your creditworthiness, or the likelihood that you’ll repay the money they lend you.
 The higher your credit score, the more creditworthy lenders will consider you.